 Docker Desktop

-During the installation process I select to use WSL2 instead of Hyper-V
+During install I pick WSL2 instead of Hyper-V.

-When entering a WSL2 session it’s important to be in the correct Docker context.
-If you don’t have the correct one you may encounter the error Failed to initialize: protocol not available.
+When entering a WSL2 session you need the right Docker context.
+With the wrong one you may hit Failed to initialize: protocol not available.

 PS > ubuntu2404.exe